 Meeting Deakin's requirements

 To fully engage with Deakin learning experiences, students need to have access to and be able to use internet-connected devices.
-As such, the required standards to be met for effective study at Deakin University in 2016 are:
+As such, the required standards to be met for effective study at Deakin University are:

 - access to a device such as a desktop computer or laptop